CBorowski-dev/docs-operaton-org/content/reference/dmn/feel/legacy/data-types.md

 ---

 {{< note title="Heads Up!" class="info" >}}
 This page provides information on the legacy FEEL Engine, that was used before the current <a href="{{< ref "/user-guide/dmn-engine/feel/_index.md" >}}">Scala-based FEEL Engine</a>
-was integrated into Camunda 7.
+was integrated into Operaton.
 {{< /note >}}

-The Camunda DMN engine supports the following FEEL data types.
+The Operaton DMN engine supports the following FEEL data types.

 # String